 Anna is an actor, writer and producer working in film and theatre in Toronto and across Canada.

-She is passionate about Canadian film and loves to support it by writing for the First Weekend Club Blog, keeping up to date with premieres, new DVD releases, and industry events.
+She is passionate about Canadian film and loves to support it by covering premieres, film festivals, industry panels and events for the First Weekend Club Blog and conducting on-camera interviews with filmmakers.

 Anna is a graduate of the London Academy of Music and Dramatic Art, UK, and the Citadel/Banff Centre Professional Theatre Program and is a founding member of Project Undertow and performed in their SummerWorks Festival sold-out success "Melancholy Play."
 Favourite theatre work includes "Pride and Prejudice" (Banff Centre and Citadel Theatre), "Barefoot in the Park" (Theatre & Co), and the smash hit "Where's My Money?" which she co-produced with the Alley Co-op.
 Selected film and TV work includes the features "Cosmopolis" and "Casino Jack" as well as "Lost Girl" (Showcase), and the shorts "Blind Spot" and "Unmendable."